-The Stone Circles of Senegambia are the largest group of megalithic complexes yet recorded in any region of the world.
-There are 1,053 Stone circles and a total of 28,931 monoliths.
+The Stone Circles of Senegambia are considered to be the largest group of megalithic complexes that are recorded thus far in any region of the world, and there are 1,053 Stone circles and a total of 28,931 monoliths that are found throughout African nations of Senegal and Gambia.

 Their quality suggests sophisticated stone working traditions.
 The Senegambian Stone Circles can be found in the modern countries of Gambia and Senegal.
 Of the 1000 stone circles, 93 of them have been inscribed on UNESCO’s World Heritage List.
 These include the Sine Ngayène complex in Senegal, as well as the Wanar, Wassu and Kerbatch complexes in Gambia.
 Apart from these stone circles, the sites also contain numerous tumuli and burial mounds.